Notes on operating systems I've tried

 Init system: choice of OpenRC, runit or s6.
 I've tried OpenRC and runit.

 - Due to the three init system options, packages with service files are separated into variants like `thing-openrc`, `thing-runit`, `thing-s6` and just `thing` which is only the program itself without a service file.
 This makes it a bit cumbersome to figure out exactly what you need to install, but the service versions pull in the main package as a dependency, so it's not too bad - and in the end I think it's more elegant to have the service files separate from the program itself.

 - There are desktop and manual installers.
 The guide for the manual installation is really unclear about partitioning, but once you know what to do, it works.
 At least it isn't years out of date.

 - Package manager supports colored output and protected packages but they need to be configured.
 (Same package manager as Arch so I assume this applies there too, but I didn't put it there because I don't know for sure.)

 Init system: BSD init

-More fringe than Linux; lots of things support Linux but not FreeBSD or take manual effort to make work.
-Especially problematic as a dev; this was one of the main reasons I started looking into Linux.
+- More fringe than Linux; lots of things support Linux but not FreeBSD or take manual effort to make work.
+This was one of the main reasons I started looking into Linux.

 I don't have much personal experience with systemd.
 My negativity from it pretty much comes from hearsay, but well-sourced hearsay.
 Two in particular:

-Randy Westlund's critique.
-This is someone I know and consider pretty reliable, and he's balanced too.
-He's not an anti-systemd zealot.
+This is someone I know and consider pretty reliable, and he's balanced too - not an anti-systemd zealot.

-The Suckless folks have a much harsher condemnation.
-I wouldn't consider them a reliable source on this, but they link the systemd patch notes on every criticism they make for proof.
+I wouldn't consider them a reliable source on this, but they link the systemd patch notes on every criticism for proof.
 Read some of the list.
-It's absolutely horrifying.
+It's horrifying.